Home > Scholarship Programs

 What is the Craig and Galen Brown Foundation Scholarship Program?

-Beginning with the freshmen class enrolled for fall 2020, the Brown Foundation will award additional graduate scholarships and offer unique summer internships combined with its four-year undergraduate Brown Foundation Scholarship which can include:
+Beginning with the freshman class enrolled for fall 2020, the Brown Foundation will award additional graduate scholarships and offer unique summer internships combined with its four-year undergraduate Brown Foundation Scholarship which can include:

 - EnMed Scholarship (joint program awarding M.D./Master in Engineering degrees, four year scholarship)